mjggibson4/Practical2/Finalised/SoftwareDevelopment.md

 # 8 Closing Remarks

-The software produced achieves the scope which as been outlined within
+The software produced achieves the scope which as been outlined within Section 2 of this document.

 # 9 References